The FCA, the Pensions Regulator (TPR) and Pensionhelp believe that it will be in most people’s best interest to keep their defined benefit pension.

 - You have dependants you might prefer some of the DB pension features, such as a guaranteed income rather than a lump sum.

 - You’re concerned about inflation: inflation reduces the buying power of your money over time.
-Defined benefit pensions often build in some protection for this by increasing your retirement income each year by a certain amount.
-Transferring, again, means you’ll have to manage this risk for yourself.
+DB pensions often build in some protection for this by increasing your retirement income each year by a certain amount.
+Transferring, means you’ll have to manage this risk for yourself.

 - Your service was long and your leaving salary high: if you worked for a sponsoring employer for many years and left when your salary was relatively high, when it comes to taking an income you may be more exposed to the risk of a high tax charge if you take a transfer to a personal pension instead.
 This is because of the pension Lifetime Allowance (more on this later).
 It is a very complex area that we can explain in more detail if you think it may affect you.